jomjol/water-meter-image-cut/README.md

 * `node water-meter-image-cut.js`

 ### Remarks
-* Python assumes some libraries to be installed using `pip install`:
+* Node assumes some libraries to be installed using `npm install`:
 	* `opencv4nodejs`
 	* `ini`